emptymalei/deep-learning/dl/time-series/timeseries-basics.ar.md

 | $0$ |  $\phi_1>1$ or $0\le\phi_1 \lt 1$  |  - |  exponential + noise |

-!!! note "Exponential Behavior doesn't Always Approach Positive Inifinity"
+!!! note "Exponential Behavior doesn't Always Approach Positive Infinity"

     For example, the combination $\phi_0=0$ and $\phi_1>1$ without noise leads to exponential growth if the initial series value is positive.
 However, it approaches negative infinity if the initial series is negative.